Core-periphery structure in networks: a statistical exposition: Computation

 \subsection{Objective function maximization}

-The overwhelming majority of CP methods reduce to maximizing an objective function, whether that be a metric, a likelihood or something else.
-The reason this is an important problem is because for networks with greater than, say, $n=20$ nodes, an exhaustive search for the maximum is computationally infeasible so heuristics and approximations must be employed.
-We discuss some of the most popular here.
+Most CP methods require maximizing an objective function over the set of candidate assignments whose size increases exponentially with $n$.
+Since an exhaustive search for the maximum is computationally infeasible, heuristics and approximations must be employed.

-Perhaps the simplest method for objective function maximization is a {\it greedy} approach \citep[e.g.,][]{Kernighan1970}.
-Essentially, this method works by switching node labels between core and periphery and keeping the label which results in a larger value of the objective.
-Many existing methods use variants of this approach \citep{BOYD2006, kojaku2017, Kojaku2018}, but it can also easily be applied to any objective function, even a likelihood \citep{shen2021}.
-This method is advantageous because it is simple and fast but can return local optima.
+A well-known strategy for objective function maximization is a {\it greedy algorithm} \cite[e.g.,][]{Kernighan1970}, where the locally optimal choice is selected at each iteration.
+This algorithm switches node labels between core and periphery and keeps the label which results in a larger value of the objective function.
+Many existing methods use variants of this approach \cite{BOYD2006, kojaku2017, Kojaku2018, shen2021}.
+This paradigm is simple and fast but can return local optima.
 One way to mitigate this risk is to consider several different starting values.

-{\it Genetic algorithms} have a similar spirit to greedy algorithms but with increased complexity.
-See \cite{anderson1994, sastry2005} for further reading.
-These algorithms take their cue from micro evolutionary concepts.
-In short, there is a ``population" of possible solutions where the ``fittest" solutions ``mate" or combine with each other to form new solutions.
-This process is repeated until a stopping condition is met.
-Here, a solution is simply a CP label $\bc$ and the fitness is based on the value of the objective function at that label.
-Mating may occur by merging two fit solutions.
-These methods can better achieve global maxima but suffer from increased complexity, high number of tuning parameters and can be slow if not optimized properly.
-This is the suggested approach of \cite{BORGATTI2000}.
-Other algorithms are in a similar vein like {\it simulated annealing} \citep{kirkpatrick1983, van1987, dowsland2012}.
+Another optimization paradigm is {\it genetic algorithms} \cite{anderson1994, sastry2005}.
+Taking their cue from micro-evolutionary concepts, these algorithms consider a ``population" of possible solutions where the ``fittest" solutions ``mate" to form new solutions.
+Here, a solution is a CP membership vector $\bc$, the fitness is the value of the objective function for that label, and mating is the merging of two labels.
+Borgatti and Everett \cite{BORGATTI2000, borgatti2002} implement this algorithm in their work.
+These methods are better than greedy algorithms at reaching the global maxima, but suffer from increased computational complexity.
+A large number of tuning parameters and slow speeds can also plague these algorithms.
+Other popular combinatorial optimization routines include simulated annealing \cite{kirkpatrick1983, van1987, dowsland2012} and tabu search \cite{glover1986future, glover1998tabu}.
+To the extent of our knowledge, there has not been a systematic comparison of these different algorithms on different CP quantifiers.